powdr-labs/powdr/book/src/pil/types.md

 Type name: `int`

 Integers in powdr-pil have unlimited size.
-Literal numbers are always integers.
 Array index requires an integer and row indices (for example the input to a fixed column defined through a function) are also integers.

+Integer implements `FromLiteral`, which means that literal numbers can be used in contexts where `int` is expected.

 Integers allow the following operators, whose result is always an integer: